“Ban cars” has become a clarion call of contemporary urbanism, even as protests against low-traffic neighbourhoods rage on in the UK.

 The strongest option is to simply ban cars altogether, typically in neighbourhoods or small sections of a city.
 Traditionally, it’s an arrangement seen in idyllic tourist areas or historic city centres.
 But beginning in the 1950s and ’60s, with notable early examples in Rotterdam and Copenhagen, progressive leaders have reaped the rewards of turning congested, car-filled thoroughfares into purpose-built pedestrian areas.

 This idea has caught on in European metropolises in particular.
 Since 2015, Paris Mayor Anne Hidalgo has led an ambitious and hotly contested plan to ban cars along the banks of the river Seine, which was previously a major thoroughfare across the city.
 Oslo has pledged to ban cars in its city centre (though it’s walked that back to “least number of cars possible”).
-In Madrid in 2019, meanwhile, a newly elected mayor backed down amid massive public outcry after vowing to roll back car-free plans in the city centre.
+In Madrid in 2019, meanwhile, the then newly elected mayor backed down amid massive public outcry after vowing to roll back car-free plans in the city centre.
 Select members of C40, an international coalition of cities fighting climate change, have pledged to create major car-free zones in their city centres by 2030.

 In the US, New York City made waves in 2009 when it banned cars from Times Square after a rise in car crashes.
 The pedestrian plaza that emerged there became a model for redesigning road and pedestrian space throughout the city, often seeing favourable results from changing just one block at a time.